preemptive/protected-bugsweeper/README.md

 described here: <https://www.preemptive.com/obfuscating-xamarin-with-dotfuscator>.

 You can step through this repository's history to see how we set up Dotfuscator's protection in an existing Xamarin app.
-Notes that we took along the way can be found in DotfuscatorNotes.txt.
+Notes that we took along the way can be found in [DotfuscatorNotes.md](DotfuscatorNotes.md).

 Original README from the Xamarin app follows.
 You can download the original app from <https://developer.xamarin.com/samples/xamarin-forms/BugSweeper/>.